-Understorey Box-Gum Grassy Woodlands should typically have a grassy understorey with few shrubs.
+Understorey Box-Gum and Grey Box Grassy Woodlands should typically have a grassy understorey with few shrubs.
 Derived grasslands (where trees have been historically cleared) are also part of the ecological community.
 Wildflowers may be observed when flowering in spring, such as lilies, orchids, daisies and bush peas.
 Native grasses such as Wallaby Grass, Kangaroo Grass, Spear Grass, Weeping and Red-leg Grasses may dominate and are often green during the summer months when introduced species have died off.

-Clustered Everlasting

-The chart below will assist in determining whether your land has an area of White Box, Yellow Box, and/or Blakely's Red Gum Grassy Woodland
+Clustered Everlasting The chart below will assist in determining whether your land has an area of White Box, Yellow Box, Blakely's Red Gum and/or Grey Box Grassy Woodland